R. Lee Warren, DDS, MAGD

 Born and reared in Watauga County near Boone, North Carolina, I graduated from Bethel High School and Appalachian State University with a Bachelor of Science in Biology, minoring in Chemistry.
 I was awarded a National Science Fellowship to Duke University to work toward a Master’s Degree.
 During this time, I made a decision to pursue a career in dentistry and graduated from the University of North Carolina School of Dentistry with a Doctor of Dental Surgery degree.
 Upon graduation, I attended the Pankey Continuum and Dawson Seminars which allowed me to tie education and clinical procedures together.
 Continuing education has enabled me to acquire a Fellowship and Masters in the Academy of General Dentistry.

-My wife, Deborah Andrews-Warren, and I have three children: Blaire, now practicing with me; Robert is a first-year dental student at UNC – Chapel Hill; Debin, a dental hygienist with our office.
+My wife, Deborah Andrews-Warren, and I have three children: Blaire, now practicing with me; Robert is a third-year dental student at UNC – Chapel Hill; and Debin is pursuing a masters degree in dental hygiene at UNC.
 Limited free time allows enjoyment of Tar Heel basketball, football, Mountaineer football, and classic car shows.

 Blaire E. Warren, DDS